Forcepoint/fp-bd-casb-aws-securityhub/README.md

 - severityFilterInclude: remove any values in ["Info", "Low", "Medium", "High", "Critical"] if not required to send to AWS Security Hub e.g. ["High", "Critical"]
 - actionFilterInclude: remove any values in ["Block", "Monitor"] if not required to send to AWS Security Hub e.g. ["Block"]
 - productFilterInclude: remove any values in ["SaaS Security Gateway", "CASB Incidents", "CASB Admin audit log", "Cloud Service Monitoring"] if not required to send to AWS Security Hub
+- govFlag: government or commercial integration, set to false by default for commercial
 - AWS Configurations:
   - awsAccountId
   - awsAccessKeyId